JP Morgan Chase mortgage and foreclosure assistance.

 Short Refinance: Certain banks and lenders in your area may be able to help you get a third-party loan, or possibly a new mortgage, to payoff your loan with Chase for less than the full amount owed on your current loan, and this provide you with a fresh start on your house payments.

 Deed-in-lieu of Foreclosure: If you are facing a foreclosure, this option can stop it.
 It is really a transfer of your home to the bank or lender that will result in the “forgiveness” of the entire mortgage balance.
 The advantages of this program are that JP Morgan Chase may decide to waive any amount or balance that you still owe on the home loan if the property is later sold for a loss, or less than what is owed on the mortgage.
 This will also result in you not having a completed foreclosure on your credit history, which will therefore not hurt your credit scores as much as a foreclosure would.
 More on deed-in-lieu.

 Partial Claims or Grants-for FHA Loans Only: An one time payment from FHA insurance fund may be available.
 Chase can work with you to help obtain a one-time payment or grant from the FHA Insurance fund to help bring your mortgage current and prevent a future foreclosure filing.

 Second lien, mortgage, and home equity assistance: JP Morgan Chase has joined the federal government program that will offer homeowners help with their second mortgage or home loan.
-Click here to learn more.
+Click here to learn more on modifying a second mortgage or home loan.
 The program will help homeowners modify these second mortgages or loans.